-The Villeneuve Airport Area - Area Structure Plan (ASP, Plan) is a statutory planning document that outlines a roadmap and policy framework for developing the lands surrounding the Villeneuve Airport.
+The Villeneuve Airport Area - Area Structure Plan (ASP, Plan) is a statutory planning document that outlines a roadmap and policy framework for developing the lands adjacent to the Villeneuve Airport.
 The location of the Plan area in relation to Sturgeon County (County) is illustrated in Figure 1: ASP Location.
 The ASP Development Concept (see Section 4.0) seeks to encourage uses for the land adjacent to the Villeneuve Airport, by using an efficient and coordinated development approach that promotes tenants and businesses that will meet the goals of the ASP, while also benefiting the region and alignment with the requirements of the Municipal Government Act.
 The ASP also deals with matters related to the airport interface, land use, transportation, natural environment, municipal and emergency services, utilities, and servicing requirements.

 This ASP identifies priority development areas that focus on growth in Planning Areas 1, 2 and 3 within the Edmonton Metropolitan Region Growth Plan's horizon leading to the year 2044.
-The remaining parcels in the Plan area are identified as Future Study Area.
-Development in the Future Study Area requires additional steps within the Regional and County planning framework through amendments to this ASP, unless noted in Section 7.0 of this ASP.